daavidjobe/knights_watch/README.md

 # Knights Watch

-Simple tool to run your tasks when changes occur to files and directories.
+Simple tool that lets you run do stuff when changes occur to files and directories.

 ## Roadmap
 * Command-line flags